[Photo credit: Danny Lyon]

 [Photo credit: Babette Mangotte]

-deindustrialization of American cities, Douglas Crimp writes about this experience within New York City in his essay, Mixed Use Manhattan, Action around the Edges as looking at artistic culture of this city during the late 1960s and into the 1970s.
+With the deindustrialization of American cities, Douglas Crimp writes about this experience within New York City in his essay, Mixed Use Manhattan, Action around the Edges as looking at artistic culture of this city during the late 1960s and into the 1970s.
 He writes extensively on artists' resourceful uses of forsaken spaces with Manhattan's light industry areas and the issues that came along with their recontextualization of spaces.
 Although artists were able to claim benefits from the neglect of New York City during this time, many others found crisis as jobs, homes and services were eliminated for the poor who were being replaced, especially in areas like SoHo and the Meatpacking district.
 An artist like Gordon Matta-Clark looked at the city as neglected, but usable, dilapidated and beautiful, a general loss to be turned into possibility.
 The availability of empty and abandoned structures was a constant tangible reminder of the renewal for modernization and growth anticipation of cities.

 [Photo credit: Alvin Baltrop]